akasumitlamba/some-c-codes/README.md

 ﻿# some-c-codes
-some codes you mightencounter anywhere
+some codes you mightencounter a nywhere